victor-pena/victor/_posts/2026-08-06-athens-sparta-sa.md

 ---
-title: "Athens and the Many Spartas of South America"
+title: "Athens and the many Spartas of South America"
 author: "Victor Peña Guillen, PhD"
 date: "August 6, 2026"
 output: